 Make a Learning and Development Plan

 Besides our mindset and the intrinsically boring nature of a job, we become disgruntled because we have plateaued.
 To lessen the impact of boredom on your productivity, mental health, and well-being, make a learning and development plan.
 No matter how much you know about the job or the menial you think it is, there is room for improvement.
 Isn’t that wonderful news?
-For instance, a sales associate can train their memory by remembering client’s names.
+For instance, a sales associate can train their memory by remembering a client’s names.
 Ask yourself, what new skills can I learn from my job?
-Chances are many learning opportunities may have just have eluded you.
-Exercising creativity to find ways to enjoy your work is a valuable learning opportunity.
+Chances are many learning opportunities may have just eluded you.
+Exercising creativity to enjoy your work is a valuable learning opportunity.

 Get a Life Out of Your Job